severalnines/docker/README.md

 ## Limitations ##

 * The image are tested and built using Docker version 1.5.0-dev, build fc0329b and Docker version 1.6.0, build bdbc177 on CentOS 7.1.

-* Deploying a new external DB node/cluster (out of Docker's network) is not working since the DB node will see different IP address compare to what CMON sees internally.

-* The image only supports bootstrapping MySQL servers with IP address where it expects skip-name-resolve is enabled on all MySQL nodes.
-However, for MongoDB, you can specify hostname instead.

 * [ClusterControl known issues and limitations](http://severalnines.com/docs/troubleshooting.html#known-issues-and-limitations).